crissdev/wp-down/README.md

 Default: `true`

-When set to true, it will extract the contents of the Wordpress release archive.
+When set to true, it will extract the contents of the WordPress release archive.

 #### options.dir